 Engineering Advisory Board

-Six Department Standing Committees (Chemical, Civil, Computer Science, Electrical, Geological, Mechanical)
+Eight Department Standing Committees (Biomedical, Chemical, Civil, Computer Science, Electrical, General, Geological, Mechanical)

 - Review operations of each engineering department to ensure that it is meeting the mission statements of the University/School/Department.